 Km 110 – Keno City

-I fell in love with this historic frontier town at first sight, nestled in the mountains at the end of The Silver Trail, population around 20.
+I fell in love with Keno City at first sight.
+The historic frontier town is nestled in the mountains at the end of The Silver Trail and has a population of around 20.
 In Keno City, the northern mining experience is still fresh, with an authenticity that you won’t soon forget.

 Visitor services: Rustic accommodation, camping, showers and laundromat, and a snack bar with the best Italian pizza outside of Italy.